Raven-Ir/cozy-corner/README.md

 ## What technologies are used?

-Up untill this point, the project's UI was prototyped with Figma and the FrontEnd Development is being built with React.js and Bootstrap are used.
+Up untill this point, the project's UI was prototyped with Figma and the FrontEnd is being built with React.js and Bootstrap are used.